-The labor force in CCWC region is fairly evenly concentrated among the age groups.
-Workers in the 16-24 age group are about 16.6 percent of the total while nearly 25 percent are in the 25-34 age group.
-The prime working age group of 35-54 has 42 percent of the workforce.
-Workers over 55 constitute about 16.9 percent of the workforce and a number of employers report that impending retirements are a significant issue for them in terms of anticipated openings in the future.
+The labor force in Merced County is generally concentrated in the younger age groups, with 18 percent in the 16-24 age group, nearly 25 percent of the 25-34 age group (Figure 2).
+The prime working age group of 35-54 has 42 percent of the workforce, which is less concentrated on a year to year basis than the younger age groups.
+Workers over 55 constitute about 15 percent of the workforce and a number of employers report that impending retirements are a significant issue for them in terms of anticipated openings in the future.